GuidesSportsVPN

 Circumvent Censorship

 Have you ever tried to access a particular website only to find out that it can’t be reached?
 Your internet connection may be the problem.
-But if you can visit other pages without any hassle, chances are there’s online censorship in your country.

 In other words, your government can ban websites.
 In China, for example, Facebook, Google, Twitter, and a host of other services are off-limits.
 Also, in the UAE, popular VoIP services like Skype and WhatsApp Calling are banned.